loomio/loomio-docs/en/src/user_manual/polls/intro_to_decisions/index.md

 **New poll type**: Configure the poll type you need with custom terminology, options and settings.

-## All decision tools have a similar structure
+## All poll types have a similar structure

+As you start using polls, you will notice the poll setup, running and closing follow a similar pattern:

 **Set up poll:**
 - Give the poll a title